FAQEUCyber Resilience Act

 Citations

-Section 24
+Question 24

-Can important free-and-open-source software use module H?
+Can important free-and-open-source software use Module H?

 Yes.

 Article 32(5) allows manufacturers of Annex III products qualifying as free and open-source software to use one of the procedures in Article 32(1), provided that the technical documentation is made public at the time of placing on the market.
-That means module H remains available for those products.
+That means Module H remains available for those products.

 Citations

-Section 25
+Question 25

-Are CRA fee reductions for SMEs relevant to module H?
+Are CRA fee reductions for SMEs relevant to Module H?

 Yes.